-- To provide a thorough grounding in the key concepts of energy economics. - To make the student pondering over the issues related to energy access and security. - To provide the role and contribution of energy sector in an economy.
+- To provide a thorough grounding in the key concepts of energyeconomics. - To make the student pondering over the issues related to energy access and security. - To provide the role and contribution of energy sector in an economy.

-Energy and economics; History of energy use; Trends in energy production and consumption; Role of energy in development and growth; Economic theory of natural resource extraction; The primary (extractive) energy industries (oil and natural gas).
+Energy and economics; History of energy use; Trends in energy production and consumption; Economic efficiency, growth, and modeling; Role of energy in development and growth; Economic theory of natural resource extraction; The primary (extractive) energy industries (oil and natural gas); The electric utility industry.